Simple 3-Step Brightening Routine for Beginners

 Why Beginners Should Start Simple

 Your skin needs time to adjust to active brightening ingredients.
-Starting with a minimal routine lets you identify what works (and what doesn't) without guessing which product caused a reaction.
+Starting with a minimal routine lets you find what works without guessing which product caused a reaction.

 A 3-step routine also builds the habit of daily skincare.
-Once you've mastered consistency for 4-8 weeks, you can gradually add targeted treatments like serums or retinol.
+Once you have been consistent for 4-8 weeks, you can gradually add targeted treatments like serums or retinol.

-Why turmeric is perfect for beginners: Curcumin (turmeric's active compound) inhibits tyrosinase—the enzyme that makes melanin—while also reducing inflammation.
-This dual action brightens skin without the irritation that beginners often experience with harsh chemical brighteners.
+This dual action brightens without the irritation that beginners often get from harsh chemical brighteners.

 Unlike prescription-strength ingredients, turmeric is gentle enough for daily use from day one.
-No "adjustment period" or purging required.
+No adjustment period or purging is required.

 The Complete 3-Step Beginner Brightening Routine